nickybubpa/conversational-implicature-types/README.md

 # Approach / Methodology
  - Created a dialogue implicature dataset which includes question utterances manually collected from [TNC (Thai National Corpus)](https://www.arts.chula.ac.th/ling/tnc3/), and answer utterances manually generated.
  - Then annotated them manually with a definite/probable 'YES', 'NO', or 'NEUTRAL' for 300 indirect polar questions according to annotation guidelines.
- - Trained and tested ML models' performance with this dataset.
+ - Trained models and tested ML models' performance with this dataset.
  - Compared and analyzed the results.
 <br/><br/>